pragmatrix/ScanRat/README.md

 ## Features

 - Automatic memoization of the parsing results.
-- Direct and mutual left recursion as specified in (ref TBD).
+- Direct and mutual left recursion as specified in the paper [Left Recursion in Parsing Expression Grammars](http://arxiv.org/pdf/1207.0443v1.pdf).
 - Computation Expressions to conventiently parse sequences (inspired by Sprache's LinQ SelectMany "hack").

 ## Limitations

-- If a direct left and right recursion is used in one rule, the algorithm wrongly right-associates the parses as noted by Tratt in his paper (ref TBD).
+- If a direct left and right recursion is used in one rule, the algorithm wrongly right-associates the parses [as noted by Tratt in his paper](http://tratt.net/laurie/research/pubs/papers/tratt__direct_left_recursive_parsing_expression_grammars.pdf).

 ## Soon